flancian/garden/wikilinks-everywhere.md

 ## [[2021-04-14]]

 The plan is to get in at least two pomodoros in this to advance it somehow in the direction of a prototype.
-Will develop it within the agora.
+Will try to build on [[agora ext]].